idebtor/EclipseNotes/README.md

 # EclipseNotes
-My notes and tips for Eclipse IDE for Java Development
+My notes and tips on Eclipse IDE for Java Development

 To create a new repository on the command line
 ```